buddhike/buddhike.github.io/content/posts/journey-of-libvegas-part-1-inception.md

 Each one of these goals required much in depth discussion however, in this introductory blog post, I wanted to share a glimpse of what we are about to embark on and receive early feedback.

-In the next post we will discuss how we are planning to develop `libvegas` in `Go`.
+In the next couple of posts we will discuss how we chose programming language to build `libvegas`.
+We will start by looking at the [deployment models](/posts/journey-of-libvegas-part-2-deployment-model) considered.